 These inflammation-chasing, immobilizing and cooling / circulation-reducing “treatments” do more harm than good and slow the healing process, from what I can see.

-For more on that, see the section on my Tennis Elbow Treatment Page:
+For more on the standard approach, see my Tennis Elbow Treatment Page:

 I also have to point out a problem I often observe in many of these studies: They are rarely double-blind, placebo-controlled.